I think this is time now for everybody, our country, to come together.

 I think he did a good job for Trump.

-Um so I just d disagreed wholeheartedly.
+So I just disagreed wholeheartedly.

-Um Kim in Kansas, you agree with Dennis Miller.
+Kim in Kansas, you agree with Dennis Miller.

 Tell me why.

-I I agree with his speech that he had in Iowa was fabulous.
+I agree with his speech that he had in Iowa was fabulous.

-I think he needs to Um reiterate the things that he's done for our country because the media will not let us know whatever he's done for our country.
+I think he needs to reiterate the things that he's done for our country because the media will not let us know whatever he's done for our country.

-And um so I feel like he should be the one that just completely tells us that, how he's gonna move forward, and just uh the only thing that I was saying is don't use harsh tones or or don't um downgrade people because that is what turns people away from Trump being for people voting for Trump.
+And just the only thing that I was saying is don't use harsh tones or don't downgrade people because that is what turns people away from Trump being for people voting for Trump.

-They just don't the younger generations grew up differently than he did.
+They just don't, the younger generations grew up differently than he did.

-And education is very much um drilling the children into how there shouldn't be any bullies and everybody should be nice to each other, which our universities definitely are not following nowadays.
+And education is very much drilling the children into how there shouldn't be any bullies and everybody should be nice to each other, which our universities definitely are not following nowadays.

 Where he thanked Ron and Nikki on his speech the other day.

-Um let me give you both of my insight, um, because I've known him almost 30 years, about at least 28 years for sure, and I know a side of him that I think a lot of people don't know.
+Let me give you both of my insight because I've known him almost 30 years, about at least 28 years for sure.

-Um in real life, um, Donald Trump is hilarious.
+In real life, Donald Trump is hilarious.

 He's one of the funniest people you'll ever hang out with.